sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 - **Workflow Tags** are assigned from the [Configuration - Inventory - Workflows](/configuration-inventory-workflows) view.
 - **Order Tags** are assigned from the [Configuration - Inventory - Schedules](/configuration-inventory-schedules) view.

-Tags are selected fron + and - icons and can be looked up using the Quick Search icon.
+Tags are selected from + and - icons and can be looked up using the Quick Search icon.
 Display of Tags must be activated from the [Settings - JOC Cockpit](/settings-joc) page.

 ## Order Panel